-The International Veterinary Academy of Pain Management (IVAPM) is excited to celebrate Animal Pain Awareness Month with veterinary clinics around the globe this September.
+The International Veterinary Academy of Pain Management (IVAPM) celebrates Animal Pain Awareness Month in September

 “Pets deserve a good quality of life and the aim is to provide that animals suffering from chronic and acute pain when and where possible.
 Combining traditional and medicinal modalities of pain management with complimentary treatments such as acupuncture, rehabilitation and physical therapy, can have a substantial impact on improving an animal’s quality of life,” Tasha McNerney, BS, CVT, CVPP, VTS (Anesthesia).

-To learn more about the IVAPM or to get involved in the movement to improve pain management in the veterinary industry visit IVAPM.org.
+To get up-to-date on what IVAPM is doing now, and learn more about the IVAPM or to get involved in the movement to improve pain management in the veterinary industry visit IVAPM.org.